TikZSZ/vfio-gpu-passthrough/README.md

 systemctl start sddm.service
 ```
 ## 4. Run VM
 Start the VM.
 The hook scripts defined above will be executed automatically as the guest OS starts.
-If things go well your display should turn black for a couple of seconds, then display the guest OS on your screen as if you dual booted into it.
+If things go well your display should turn black for a couple of seconds, then display the guest OS on your screen as if you directly booted into a windows pc.
+Hoorayyyyyy
 If you instead get stuck on the black screen without logging into the guest OS monitor the logs for the VM at /var/log/libvirt/qemu/$vm_name.log (on the host OS).
 This is where SSH access to your host comes in handy.
-An important step in your troubleshooting should be executing the hook scripts (start.sh and revert.sh) manually.
+> An important step in your troubleshooting should be executing the hook scripts (start.sh and revert.sh) manually.
 Check for errors.
 [This guide by joeknock90](https://github.com/joeknock90/Single-GPU-Passthrough#black-screen-on-vm-activation) may be of assistance as you troubleshoot your issues.
+> If you need to verify if the scripts worked after VM starts one way is to delete the start.sh and rever.sh scripts and remove your nvidia gpu pcie device along with input devices(MNK) this allows you to dummy boot the vm while staying in linux.
+This is something i say alot below and is what i mean when i say u can verify this by doing X

 ## 5. Optimizations
 ### Setting up XML Editor
 For next section we will be editing alot of XML to gain performance.
 There are 2 ways to edit VM XML one is through virt-manager by enabling XML Editing in Preferences the other is running `virsh edit` command in terminal.
 My preferred approach is `virsh edit` so ill be talking about that

-For easier editing u may need a cli editor, my chioce is [Micro Editor](https://micro-editor.github.io/).
-To Change editor used by `virsh edit` add `EDITOR=Micro` in `/etc/environment` file
+For easier editing u may need a cli editor, my chioce is [Micro Editor](https://micro-editor.github.io/), its like code editor in terminal super helpful.
+To Change editor used by `virsh edit` add `EDITOR=Micro` in `/etc/environment` file.

 Once all above is done
 ```sh